-Trump talks tough, warns of 'retaliation' if India doesn't export Hydroxychloroquine to US
+Trump talks tough, warns of 'retaliation' if India doesn't export hydroxychloroquine to US

-President Donald Trump has warned India that the US may retaliate if it did not export anti-malarial drug Hydroxychloroquine despite his personal request, saying he would be surprised in case of a negative outcome as New Delhi has good relations with Washington.
+President Donald Trump has warned India that the US may retaliate if it did not export anti-malarial drug hydroxychloroquine despite his personal request, saying he would be surprised if New Delhi did not relent as it has good relations with Washington.
 Hydroxychloroquine, an old and inexpensive drug used to treat malaria, is seen as a viable therapeutic solution by President Trump to coronavirus that has so far killed more than 10,000 Americans and infected over 3.6 lakh within weeks.

-Last month, India imposed a ban on the export on Hydroxychloroquine, on which Trump is now banking heavily for the treatment of COVID-19 patients.
-India has received similar requests from several other countries including its immediate neighbours Sri Lanka and Nepal.
-India has said that it is reviewing its export ban order.

-Notably, India's decision to ban the exports of Hydroxychloroquine is driven by its desire to take stock of the domestic requirements and ensure that the country has enough in its kitty.
-Reiterating that for many years, India has been taking advantage of the US on trade, Trump said that he would be surprised if New Delhi was to stop export of Hydroxychloroquine to the US.

-"So, I would be surprised if that were his decision.
-He'd have to tell me that.
-I spoke to him Sunday morning, called him, and I said we'd appreciate your allowing our supply to come out.
-If he doesn't allow it to come out, that would be okay, but of course there may be retaliation.
+"If he doesn't allow it to come out, that would be okay, but of course there may be retaliation.
 Why wouldn't there be?"
-Trump said.
+Trump told reporters during a press briefing at the White House on Monday.
 His remarks came at a time when both countries are in the grip of the COVID-19 pandemic.
+"I would be surprised if he would, you know because India does very well with the United States," Trump said.

+Last month, India imposed a ban on the export of hydroxychloroquine, on which Trump is now banking heavily for the treatment of COVID-19 patients.
+India has received similar requests from several other countries including its immediate neighbors Sri Lanka and Nepal.
+India has said that it is reviewing its export ban order.

+Notably, India's decision to ban the exports of hydroxychloroquine is driven by its desire to take stock of the domestic requirements and ensure that the country has enough in its kitty.
+Reiterating that for many years, India has been taking advantage of the US on trade, Trump said that he would be surprised if New Delhi was to stop the export of hydroxychloroquine to the US.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)